automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lusotitan.md

 # Lusotitan
-## Description: This sauropod was once classified as a species of Brachiosaurus.
+## This sauropod was once classified as a species of Brachiosaurus.